Come to Daddy (film): Plot

 After finally freeing Brian, Norval is forced to carry him upstairs into the house.
 Brian reveals to Norval that after he left him and his mother, he fled to Bangkok where he and a group of three other men — Jethro, a large man named Dandy, and Gordon (the man who was pretending to be Norval's father) — kidnapped the daughter of the richest man in Thailand and successfully held her for a large ransom.
 Brian fled the group with their shares of the money and has been on the run ever since, funding Norval and his mother's expensive way of life with the money.
 Dandy arrives at the house and attempts to kill Norval, but Norval stabs him in the genitals multiple times with a barbecue fork, then suffocates him with plastic wrap before beating him to death with the rest of the roll.

 Norval helps Brian leave the house, but Jethro returns, armed with a flaming crossbow.
 Upon finding Norval's luggage tag with his home address, Jethro loudly states his intention to drive to Los Angeles to kill Norval's mother as revenge.
 Brian advises Norval to hide in Jethro's trunk and kill him when he least expects it; Norval obliges, riding along to a motel where Jethro has arranged a meeting with a prostitute.
 While Jethro and the prostitute are engaged in a BDSM session, Norval steals the motel keys and a check spindle, slashes Jethro's tires, then attempts to sneak into Jethro's room through an adjoining room.
 Upon spotting him, the prostitute holds Norval in a headlock while Jethro stabs him several times with the spindle, then leaves.
 The prostitute is horrified that she's an accessory to Norval's death, but Norval stirs and exits the motel, finding Jethro has crashed his car into a sign that's partially decapitated him.

-A catatonic Jethro reveals to Norval that his mother was a prostitute who both Brian and Jethro slept with.
+A dazed Jethro reveals to Norval that his mother was a prostitute who both Brian and Jethro slept with.
 Norval stabs Jethro in the exposed part of his brain with the check spindle; Jethro exhales "Arthur!" before collapsing dead.
 Norval, wounded but alive, walks on foot back to the house where he left his father and lies down next to him on the lakeside.
 Norval apologizes to his father for never letting his mother get over him and Brian weakly touches his son's hand.